ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Digging In (The Other Chapters)

-**TODO: Review and rework this section.**

-## Some Other Observations

-* TAKEAWAY: Personality attributes that are helpful.
-  * Writing fast.
-  * Reviewing fast.
-  * Don't get bored easily (and you will get bored of your own writing)

-* TIP: Editing - Print out a hard copy, get a red pen, and go to town.

-* END: Final submission of the draft.

 Delivering the first draft of Chapter 1 on time and in reasonably good shape did feel like an accomplishment.
 However, even at that point I realized that